Things To Do & See

 Native American Culture

 The Lady Slipper Scenic Byway crosses through the Leech Lake Indian Reservation and there are many opportunities to experience both traditional and modern Native American culture.
 During the spring, summer and fall, Pow Wow’s are held each year.
 These are spiritual and social gatherings of the Indian people and visitors are invited to participate.
 The grand entry march that begins each Pow Wow is a spectacular display of colorful outfits and traditional meanings associated with the earth, birds and wildlife; interpreted by the dancers themselves.
 At the time of the white man’s arrival into Minnesota, the Ojibwe occupied over half of the state.
-You can learn about this history at the Leech Lake Cultural History Center & Ojibwe Village located on the byway near the Tribal College, a short distance from the Palace Casino, Hotel and Restaurant.
+You can learn about this history at the Leech Lake Cultural History Center & Ojibwe Village located on the byway near the Tribal College, a short distance from the Cedar Lakes Casino, Hotel and Restaurant.
 While you’re discovering history, perhaps you can check out the many art and crafts, gifts and Native American treasures, hand crafted from Mother Nature herself, and offered at many of the local gift shops and festival events held throughout the summer.

 Festivals and Art Shows